OndrejSkalicka/mtg-eve/README.md

 Highlight changes of that is a) there is still mana burn, b) damage goes to stack and c) when a creature is blocked by multiple blockers, it assigns it's combat damage, rather than declaring order of blockers.

+The most recent Legendaries and Mulligan rules are always used.

 ## Fullpaint rule

 To encourage playing the decks "as they were", any player that has all his cards (including basic lands) in a print that is not newer than the set / block the player chose to play, he or she gets a free "Scry 1" at the start of the game.